-I don't have anything scheduled right now but if you are looking for someone to present on the topic of mental health for developers, let me know.
+I don't have anything scheduled right now but if you are looking for someone to present on the topics of management or mental health for developers, let me know.

 Debugging Our Feelings

 This talk is an expanded and updated version of "Developer, Heal Thyself".
-I have presented it at CreateInTO: Gathering v41.0 in March 2017 and Peers Conference in April 2017 and Web Unleashed in September 2017.
+I have presented versions of it at:

 Developer, Heal Thyself